pamods/PAModDetails/README.md

 * video (required): The youtube code that identifies the video
 * list (optional): A youtube playlist that the video is a member of
 * desc (optional): A short plaintext description of the video
+* time (optional): A time in seconds to begin playback from, relative to the start of the video

 #New tags